Antidepressants (album): Critical reception

-In light of the highly publicised reunions for Oasis and Pulp, both peers of the band during the Britpop era, Ben Hogwood of MusicOMH lauded Suede for their willingness to look forward and address modern concerns: "While most of their peers trade off former glories, ... [they] have rolled up their sleeves to fix 21st century life in their unblinking stare."
-Hogwood finished the five star review by saying "Antidepressants is a musical tour de force from a band at the very height of their powers."
-Dave Simpson similarly expressed that "Antidepressants is no throwback.
-It's thoroughly postmodern", adding in a four star review that they believe it is the band's best album since they reunited.
-According to Simpson, "Great 10th albums by any artist are rare jewels indeed, but this is a late career triumph."
+In light of the publicised reunions for Oasis and Pulp, both peers of Suede during the Britpop era, Ben Hogwood of MusicOMH lauded the band for their willingness to look forward and address more modern concerns, finishing their five-star review by saying Suede was "at the very height of their powers."
+In The Guardian, Dave Simpson similarly expressed that "Antidepressants is no throwback.
+It's thoroughly postmodern", adding in a four star review that they believe it is the band's best album since they reunited and "a late career triumph".
+In The Line of Best Fit, Matt Young thought the album displayed an authenticity by avoiding a more nostalgic approach for a group their age, concluding that while Antidepressants is "Not necessarily healing, it's just honest."

+Stephen Troussé of Uncut, rating Antidepressants 8 out of 10, deemed it their best album since Coming Up and said it "boasts the best first side of a goth album since the Banshees' Juju".
+In Spectrum Culture, Will Pinford considered it to be among Suede's best albums and Anderson's best vocal performances, lauding the closer in particular.
+However, both Troussé and Pinford were critical of the pacing of the second half.
+In DIY, Louisa Dixon's main criticism pertained to lyrical repetition, specifically in "Dancing with the Europeans" and "Criminal Ways", but they found it "solid" and "pleasantly dense" overall.